centreon/centreon-documentation/en/getting-started/installation-first-steps.md

 ![image](../assets/getting-started/change_language_1.png)

-In the select box of language, select your language:
+In the language select box, choose your language:

 ![image](../assets/getting-started/change_language_2.png)

 Then click on **Save**.
 Your interface is now translated.

-> If your language doesn't appear in the list of available language, you can help the Centreon community to translate
+> If your language doesn't appear in the available language list, you can help the Centreon community to translate
 > the web interface.
-Go to the [How to translate menu](../developer/developer-translate-centreon.html) chapter for more information.
+For more details go to  [How to translate menu](../developer/developer-translate-centreon.html).

 ## Add your Centreon IT Edition token